piepdx/pie-cookbook/drafts/working-draft-tactical.md

 # Culture
 ## Food
+With a name like PIE, it only stands to reason that we would include food as one of our critical offerings.

 We firmly believe that feeding your founders is a critical part of supporting them.
 Plus, it's been proven time and time again, that you get into some very interesting conversations over meals.
 Startups are no different.

-Providing food for your founders lessens stress, keeps them healthier, and ensures that they're being fed.
+Providing food for your founders lessens stress, keeps them healthier, and ensures that they're actually eating from time to time.
 And all of that ensures that they're getting the most out of the other accelerator offerings.

 What's more, consistently scheduling meals and aligning them with mentor talks is a great way to ensure that the founders are around to learn from mentors.
+Schedule mentor talks accordingly.

+Feed their body; feed their mind.

+And can we ask one favor of your meal planning?
+If we would love accomplish one thing with this Cookbook, it would be to finally break that whole pizza and startups association.

+I know.
+It's a little weird coming from a place named PIE.
+But please stop.
+Stop feeding founders pizza.
+There are plenty of events with free pizza.
+They'll get plenty.
+Trust us.
+Once in a while pizza is acceptable, but not consistently.

+Feed your founders real, nutritious food.
+Consistently.
+Make sure they're getting the fuel they need.

+And please be conscious, aware, and diligent of founders', mentors', and staff dietary requirements.
+Maybe they're vegetarian.
+Maybe they have religious requirements.
+Maybe they have a food allergy.
+Maybe they're just particular.
+Whatever the case, listen and accommodate all of their needs.
+They're under enough pressure without having to deal with not having something they can eat.

 			56. Hospitality